centrifuge/documentation/docs/overview/introduction.md

 For more information, see the [Ethereum Project](https://www.ethereum.org/).

----
-Centrifuge OS and all its components are Beta Software, which might and will lead to substantial changes in the future.
+Centrifuge OS and all its components are Beta Software.
+There will be substantial changes in the future and backwards compatibility is not guaranteed.
+Please use with caution.
 See [Disclaimer](/docs/overview/disclaimer/).